cfaheyCurveJumper/alpine-cf-challenge/README.md

+I approached this challenge as primarily a competency check.
+As such I kept everything happening in CFML and SQL.

+If I were approaching this as a full-stack challenge, I would have made it more of a "javascripty" and "ajaxy" solution.
+For example:

-To log in as an admin user, you can use the Michael Scott account:
+To log in as an admin user and see the user list, you can use the Michael Scott account:

 Email: scottstotts@dundermiflin.com
 PW: test